 This is the only crafts village in Gozo where various crafts are created.
 Some of the crafts found within this village include silver filigree, lace making, pottery, leather making, blacksmith, stone decorators and glass blowing.
 At Ta’ Matmura Farmhouse B&B we have several examples of the work from The Pottery Barn and Inkwina, plus you can book for a pottery or ceramic course whilst you are here.

-The Azure window is a naturally formed arch that looks like a table over the sea, two almost perpendicular vertical rocks hold a huge horizontal mass over them a result of extensive fault lines as well as the wind and wave action on the rocks.
-It attracts a huge number of visitors and inspires many artists who paint the magical site on canvas.
-It also featured in the movies “The Clash of the Titans” and “The Count of Monte Cristo” ans well as being a backdrop on the first series of "Game of Thrones" The arch of the window is eroding with the actions of the wind and water; pieces of rock fall every now and then.
-It is expected that the arch will collapse sooner or later, so it is advisable not to walk on it.
+The Azure window was a naturally formed arch that looked like a table over the sea, two almost perpendicular vertical rocks held a huge horizontal mass over them a result of extensive fault lines as well as the wind and wave action on the rocks.
+It attracted a huge number of visitors and inspired many artists who painted the magical site on canvas.
+It also featured in the movies “The Clash of the Titans” and “The Count of Monte Cristo” as well as being a backdrop on the first series of "Game of Thrones" The arch of the window was eroding with the actions of the wind and water; pieces of rock falling every now and then.
+Now it has made a very interesting new dive site beneath the waves, so she has not gone altogether.

 An iconic Gozo dive, the Blue Hole is reached by walking over ancient coralline limestone rocks with rough surfaces and some sharp edges.
 From the shore a shallow-water shelf leads out to an abrupt drop that is the Blue Hole.
 This natural rock formation resembling an upright tube has been carved out by thousands of years of wind and wave power.
 It offers a sheltered entry for this dive which takes you through a huge archway starting at 6m and stretching right down to the bottom at 15m.
 A large cave at the bottom of the hole, exactly opposite the archway, is also worth exploring.
 At the back of the cave is some spectacular scenery.
 Out of the Blue Hole, following the wall to the right takes you straight towards the Azure Window.
 This impressive archway, attracting thousands of tourists above the water, is quite as striking underwater.
 Diving around the outer leg of the Azure Window, the steep slope is covered with massive boulders, home to groupers, adding a bonus to this incredibly scenic dive.